 What factors influence the length of time juvenile salmonids spend in plume habitat, and does the length of time influence survival? [moved to #3]

-What has been the influence of and response to changes in upwelling patterns and ocean productivity on juvenile salmon survival?
+What are the effects of changes in upwelling patterns and ocean productivity on juvenile salmon survival?

 How does fish condition and timing of smolt transportation, and number of dam bypass encounters during in-river migration, influence estuary and early ocean survival?

-What is the relative importance of local drivers in the acidification process, including those that are human-induced?

 How has creation of human-made islands from dredge spoils affected the abundance of avian predation in estuary?

 How has development and operation of hydrosystem influenced marine mammal predation in estuary?

 What management actions can be taken to improve salmon survival and management effectiveness based on knowledge of estuary, plume and near ocean ecology and dynamics?
+One thing that should be added is an objective to a management action.
+In general, I think most of these should be rephrased as they are often extremely broad.

 What ecosystem functions need protection, restoration, enhancement or reconnection within the estuary and ocean plume due to impacts from actions within the Columbia River mainstem?